OldMovieLover/Telegram-bot-Docker/README.md

 # How to launch bot through Docker?
+- In file `dockerfile`, where it says `your_token`, you need to insert your telegram bot token

 - You need to create an image inside Docker using the command: \
 `docker build .`

 - Launch the bot using the command: \
 `sudo docker run -v /<PATH>/bot.log:/bot.log <IMAGE ID>` \
-*IMAGE ID: You can see it using the command: `docker images`* *PATH: Here you need to specify the full path where the bot itself is located and add /bot.log at the end, for example: `~/Downloads/latin_translator_bot/bot.log`*
+*IMAGE ID: You can see it using the command: `docker images`* *PATH: Here you need to specify the full path where the bot itself is located and add /bot.log at the end, for example: `~/Downloads/Telegram-bot-Docker/latin_translator_bot/bot.log`*

 - You can see all the logs in the file: \
 `bot.log`